 The project is essential for monitoring the REDD + process in the Congo Basin countries.
 It is jointly coordinated by ERAIFT and CIFOR.
 This scientific coordination platform ensures free access and wide dissemination of data throughout the world.

-The specific objectives of the project are to:
+The specific objectives are to:

-2. The Yangambi Biosphere Reserve becomes a high level scientific center through the establishment of scientific coordination between Belgian, Congolese and international institutions, the capitalization and valorization of knowledge and training support for the Congolese researchers in the international network of universities and scientific institutions.
+2. Establish the reserve as a high-level scientific center through scientific coordination between Congolese, Belgian and other international institutions.
+This will capitalize on knowledge and support training of Congolese researchers in the international network of universities and scientific institutions.

 3. Install and operate two greenhouse gas measuring towers within the Yangambi Biosphere Reserve.
 Their data will benefit the national and international community.